zam278/Final-Project/README.md

 <h1>Nightlife Crises</h1>
 https://zam278.github.io/Final-Project/

-The map shows the density of 279 bar and 1147 restaurant that are located within 0.25 miles radius away from the L train stops.
-These bars and restaurants will be affected by the L train slowdown during weekends and weekdays.
+<h3>The map shows the density of 279 bar and 1147 restaurant that are located within 0.25 miles radius away from the L train stops.
+These bars and restaurants will be affected by the L train slowdown during weekends and weekdays.</h3>

 Interactivity